QulinaryOrg/currently-viewing-app/README.md

 ## Installation & DB Configuration

 Make sure you have MongoDB installed (install it if needed).
-Then edit config/db.js to point to the name a MongoDB that exists (create one if needed).
+If needed, edit the mongodb URL in config/db.js.

 If you don't have bower installed, install it by running:
 ~~~~